-- Do they have the proper training to consider your specific needs?
-If you’ve got a fussy baby who won’t sleep, does your pediatric sleep consultant have training in breastfeeding, child development, or parent education?
+- Do they have the proper sleep training to consider your specific needs?
+If you’ve got a fussy baby who won’t sleep, does your pediatric sleep consultant have proper sleep training or training in breastfeeding, child development, or parent education?
 Babies have very different sleep requirements than adults do.
 For an adult client, do they have a background in nutrition, counseling, or anxiety?
-The more suited a trainer is to your specific needs, the more likely they’ll be able to help you, specifically.
+The more suited sleep experts are to your specific needs, the more likely they’ll be able to help you, specifically.

 - Every sleep consultant, like any industry professional, has a theory that guides their personal practice.
 Ask your prospect about their philosophy on sleep.
 How do they approach or address sleep in their own family?
+What is sleep training to them?
 Is their understanding of how to create change in your life one that you can get behind?
 It’s important to be on the same page — at least in your core expectations.
 Don’t find a combatant to butt heads with, find somebody who will bring out the best in you!

 - Many sleep consultants will suggest you keep a sleep diary to track your behavior regarding sleep.
 If you’ve never done this before, it might be a great practice to implement right away!
 A sleep diary is simply a record of when you and/or your baby sleep and wake up (as well as how you feel, when you exercise, and what you eat).
 It’s a useful resource in understanding circadian rhythms, diagnosing (or at least noticing patterns indicative of) sleep problems, and finding the culprits that are keeping you up at night.